 - others if obliged to by law.

-When we use information for the purposes set out above, we or others acting on our behalf may store the information held electronically in accordance with our data protection procedures.
+When we use information for the purposes set out above, we or others acting on our behalf may store the information held electronically in accordance with their privacy notices.

 How long we keep information for